-By Brandon Turbeville

-Global Research, October 27, 2014

-Activist Post 26 October 2014

-Region: Middle East & North Africa

-Theme: US NATO War Agenda

-In-depth Report: SYRIA
+By Brandon Turbeville Global Research, November 07, 2014 Activist Post 6 November 2014 Region: Middle East & North Africa Theme: Media Disinformation, US NATO War Agenda In-depth Report: IRAQ REPORT, SYRIA

-In yet another example of the infantile nature of NATO propaganda regarding the Syrian crisis, it is now being reported in the mainstream media that the United States must bomb Syrian oil pipelines in order to defeat the ISIS threat that NATO itself created.
+As I wrote in my article, "Big Oil, Qataris, Saudis Lick Lips As US 'Fights ISIS' By Bombing Syrian Pipelines," the propaganda narrative regarding the Syrian crisis has now reached the level of total absurdity.
+It is now being reported by the mainstream media that the United States must bomb Syrian oil pipelines in order to defeat the ISIS threat that NATO itself created.